Title: Army Sergeant, World War I, Silver Star recipient; real estate and builder

 Sometime in the 1930s there was a change in spouses for reasons unknown.
 His 1940 census and 1942 draft card reveal a wife named Martha and residence in Bridgewater, New Jersey.
 He was self-employed as a building contractor and, in 1950, in well drilling.
 He was living in Bridgewater when he died in 1956.

-Harry was buried with a lot of relatives in the same plot at Mount Moriah.
+Harry was buried with several relatives in the same plot at Mount Moriah.
 They included his brother, his father the doctor, his grandfather the Civil War Veteran, and his uncle John Edward Challenger whose family included his son Francis Saylor Challenger, shown here.
 Frank had a less glamorous role in the war as a 1st Lieutenant in the Quartermaster Corps.
 He was five years older than Harry and died four years before him but, like Harry, he married and had no children.

 Support the Friends of Mount Moriah